abhishek-kuma/Musicly/README.md

 # MUSICLY - Your Ultimate Music Experience

 Welcome to MUSICLY, a music streaming platform built with [Next.js](https://nextjs.org/), providing an unparalleled music listening experience.
+The link to this music platform can be found on

 ## Contributing